MehediMubin/daily-dsa/README.md

 ## 🎯 Goal

-Solve at least one problem per day to sharpen problem-solving skills, prepare for technical interviews, and keep a consistent GitHub contribution streak.
+Solve at least one problem per day to sharpen problem-solving skills, prepare for technical interviews, and keep a consistent GitHub contribution streak

 ## 🛠 Programming Language